collocations.org

 Coal workers are determined to put up a fight to save their jobs.

-leading the fight for compensation for the sacked workers
+lawyers leading the fight for compensation for the injured workers

 Doctors have now joined in the fight to make this treatment available to all.